onepanelio/core-docs/docs/getting-started/use-cases/computervision/annotation/cvat/adding_custom_model.md

     }
 ```

 Please note that for simplicity we are using train set as a validation set.
-But that's not the right thing to do.
+But that's not the ideal thing to do.
 You can split train set into train and val set.
 Or use other dataset present on cloud storage while executing the workflow.

 **2. Write a function/script to update `file_path` in a JSON file.**

 Since we will be mounting dataset at `/mnt/data/datasets/`, we can update paths in JSON accordingly.
-So, we will write a script that does this.
+So, we will write a script (`prepare_data.py`) that does this.
 And, we will execute this script before we call `main.py`.

 ```python3
 def update_img_paths(args):